 PAR vs. Perpetual Inventory

 Periodic automatic replenishment (PAR) and perpetual inventory are two different approaches to inventory management.
-PAR involves having updates made to inventory data at regular intervals, such as every week.
-Perpetual inventory involves using inventory management software to update data in real-time rather than on a periodic basis.
-PAR can be effective for managing inventory.
-However, it leaves room for error, making it less efficient for larger hospitals and healthcare facilities.
+PAR involves updating inventory data at regular intervals, such as every week.
+Perpetual inventory involves using inventory management software to update data in real-time rather than periodically.
+PAR can be effective for managing inventory, however it leaves room for error, making it less efficient for larger hospitals and health care facilities.
 Perpetual inventory often costs more to implement, but it can lead to better accuracy, especially for larger medical facilities.

 When choosing a hospital inventory management software to implement best practices, hospital administrators should look for the following qualities: